The Seljuk Han of Anatolia

 Eravşar, Osman.
 Anadolu Selçuklu Kervansaraları (Caravansarais by Anatolian Seljuks).
 Konya: Selçuklu Municipality, 2011.

 Dr. Osman Eravşar, professor at the Selçuklu University at Konya, is currently one of the foremost Seljuk scholars, and is responsible for the ongoing excavations at Alara.
-This small book presents an overview of some of the major hans, supplemented by a rich iconography by the noted Konya photographers Ahmet Kuş, Ibrahim Dıvarcı and Feyzi Şimşek.
-It includes as well a map of the trade routes in Anatolia, and focuses on 19 hans in particular.
+This small hand book presents an overview of 19 hans, supplemented by a rich iconography by the noted Konya photographers Ahmet Kuş, Ibrahim Dıvarcı and Feyzi Şimşek.
+It includes a map of the trade routes in Anatolia.
 (In Turkish)

 Erdmann, Kurt.
 Das Anatolische Karavansaray des 13.
 Jahrhunderts, I, II.

 Berlin: Verlag Gebr.
 Mann, 1961; III, Die Ornamentik, 1976.

 A outstanding magnum opus of Islamic art history scholarship.
 Known primarily as a specialist in Turkish carpets, Erdmann turns his rigorous eye this time to architecture.
 This volume provides a detailed catalog raisonné of the Anatolian hans, with each han analyzed following a systematic presentation of criteria, and divided by building type.
 He proposes the classification system, still valid today, based on the absence or presence of a courtyard.
 Although newer research is investigating other schemes, the typology of Erdmann is solid.
 Contains a bibliography for each han.
 His wife Hannah is responsible for the presentation and analysis of the decorative elements.
 (In German).